-If the ballot issue committee has surplus funds, it must return the funds to the contributors or be used for any lawful expenditure pertaining to ballot issue committees.
+If the ballot issue committee has surplus funds, it must return the funds to the contributors or donate the funds to a community service, educational, youth, recreational, charitable, scientific, or literary organizations.
 Surplus funds not returned or donated will escheat to the Hawaii Election Campaign Fund.